Healthy Recipes Blog

 Ingredients

-• 1 tablespoon Diamond Crystal kosher salt - see notes below
+• 1 tablespoon Diamond Crystal kosher salt - or ½ teaspoon of any other salt, including Morton kosher salt

 • 1 teaspoon black pepper